cdcabrera/weldable/DOCS.md

 unset YOUR_DOTENV_PARAM; echo $YOUR_DOTENV_PARAM
 ```

-**dotenv via files**
+#### dotenv via files
-dotenv files are structured to cascade each additional dotenv file settings from a root `.env` file.
+dotenv files are structured to cascade, similar to stylesheets.
+Each additional dotenv file builds settings from a root `.env` file.

 ```
  .env = base dotenv file settings